-" The tenure of the facility is 24 months with equated monthly interest and principal repayment.

-- " The guarantee amount shall remain stable in absolute terms till it is reset.
-It can be reduced, subject to the confirmation/affirmation of the rating agency. - " In addition to the partial guarantee, Arohan will maintain a pool of loan receivables, which would be at least 1.10 times the outstanding amount of the facility.
-In case of a downgrade in Arohan's senior secured long-term rating to below BBB+, non-maintenance of security cover, non-payment by Arohan, and cross default of Arohan, then Arohan shall make equal weekly repayments and shall transfer the collections from the Hypothecated Property to the Collection and Payment Account on a weekly basis. - " The security cover shall be met only with Receivables that do not have any principal, interest, additional interest, fee or any other expected payments overdue.
+- The tenure of the facility is 24 months with equated monthly interest and principal repayments. - The guaranteed amount shall remain stable in absolute terms till it is reset.
+It can be reduced, subject to the confirmation/affirmation of the rating agency. - In addition to the partial guarantee, Arohan will maintain a pool of loan receivables, which would be at least 1.10 times the outstanding amount of the facility.
+In case of a downgrade in its senior secured long-term rating to below BBB+, non-maintenance of the security cover, non-payment, and cross default, Arohan shall make equal weekly repayments and shall transfer the collections from the Hypothecated Property to the Collection and Payment Account on a weekly basis. - The security cover shall be met only with Receivables that do not have any principal, interest, additional interest, fee or any other expected payments overdue.
 For this purpose, Arohan shall, with the consent of the Lender, replace any Receivables constituting the Hypothecated Property that has one or more instalments of principal, interest, additional interest, fee or any other expected payments overdue for more than 90 (ninety) days with Performing Loans that meet the Eligibility Criteria.
-Such replacement shall be done on or before the 15th of any calendar month. - " Arohan shall report/file such list of assets, comprising the Hypothecated Assets, with the concerned Registrar of Companies (ROC) and the Central Registry of Securitisation Asset Reconstruction and Security Interest of India in relation thereto as soon as practicable and no later than 30 (thirty) days. - " In case of a downgrade in the Arohan's senior secured long-term rating to below BBB+, Arohan will ensure that the percentage of the outstanding principal value of the portfolio at risk (PAR) > 0 loans in the Hypothecated Property does not exceed 10% of the outstanding principal value of the Hypothecated Property.
+Such replacement shall be done on or before the 15th of any calendar month.